About Us

 How do I get to the Festival?

 For information on bus, ferry and train services in Auckland City, visit the Auckland Transport website or telephone them on (09) 366 6400.
-We will also have a bike valet service available at the Aotea Centre.
+Parking is also available near all of the Festival locations (see above).

 Will there be a help desk at the Festival?